huijing/slides/100-aea-2022/README.md

 Fast forward to today, the percentage of internet users surfing the web with browsers that support Flexbox and Grid is overwhelmingly high.
 So browser support is no longer a valid argument for why adoption rates are lower than expected.

 For what it's worth, Flexbox is everywhere.
-It has become the go-to for many web layouts, and after seeing my thousandth “how to centre something vertically” article, I'm not surprised it caught on very well.
+It has become the go-to for many web layouts, and after seeing my thousandth “how to centre something vertically with Flexbox” article, I'm quite convinced it caught on very well.

 And even though this survey has a relatively small sample size of 8075 developers, it still prompted me to wonder why and how Grid's usage numbers could be higher.